-HSV 595 Advanced Practicum Experience I 3 credits
+HSV 595 Advanced Counseling Internship I 3 credits

 This course will provide students with the opportunity to put human services theory, concepts, skills, and knowledge into practice at an approved human services agency.
-Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grown and develop their skills (e.g. Clinical Counseling within Organization Settings, Alcohol and Drug Counseling, Forensic Mental Health Counseling, or Non-Profit Management).
-HSV 595 requires a minimum of at least 550 supervised on-site hours.
+Students will complete a placement within their area of specialized concentration and conduct direct service activities to further grow and develop their skills (e.g. Clinical Counseling within Organizational Settings, Alcohol and Drug Counseling, or Forensic Mental Health Counseling).
+This experience requires a minimum of at least 600 hours supervised on-site hours.
 Students will be working closely with an academic instructor and peers in an online seminar experience throughout their practicum experience.
 Students who are interested in obtaining additional service hours needed for licensure or other purposes should consider taking HSV 595.
-HSV 595 can be substituted for HSV 593.
+HSV 595 can be substituted for HSV 593 upon departmental approval.

-Prerequisites: At the time of registration, the student must have a GPA of 3.0 or better.
-Students with less than a 3.0 will not be allowed to register for the course at that time
+At the time of registration, the student must have a GPA of 3.00 or better, Students with less than a 3.00 will not be allowed to register for the course at that time.

-Concentration-specific course prerequisites prior to practicum registration:
+Concentration-Specific Course prerequisites prior to practicum registration:

-- Clinical Counseling within Organizational Settings concentration: HSV 520 and/or HSV 521 and HSV 524 - Alcohol and Drug Counseling concentration: HSV 532 and one core course
+- Clinical concentration: HSV520 and/or HSV521 and HSV 524 - Alcohol & Drug Counseling concentration: HSV532 and one core course - Forensic Mental Health Counseling: HSV565 and HSV567